 Similarly, Google, Microsoft, Dropbox and many other tech giants provide consumers with 10s and 100s of gigabytes of online storage.
 All of the things you keep in your online storage are being stored in data centers.
-If there was a crash in the data center, it might result in data loss or inaccessibility of data which might be worth in millions or, more likely, billions.
+If there was a crash in the data center, it might result in data loss or inaccessibility of data which might be worth millions or, more likely, billions.
 This is why the careful design and management of data centers is a vital challenge for these companies, and it is definitely worth spending time and money to achieve the best possible configuration.
 The design considerations include mechanical and electrical engineering infrastructure, technology infrastructure, site location, environmental control, power, fire protection, safety, energy efficient usage, greenhouse gas emissions, power, cooling, etc.

-This post is hosted by SimScale — so how does SimScale come into play?
-Most of the above design conditions can be analyzed and controlled by performing some simple engineering simulations.
+So how does SimScale come into play?
+Most of the design conditions above can be analyzed and controlled by performing some simple engineering simulations.
 Let’s compare two configurations of a data center cooling system.

 The two configurations above have the same inlet and outlet conditions, except that the position of the inlets is different in each.
 This seems to be a minor change, but in reality, it might end up creating significantly different results.
 The following images are not just colorful pictures; they have physical relevance based on scientific principles.

-In HVAC design problems, we try to minimize recirculation of fluid as much possible, which ensures proper ventilation in the space.
+In HVAC design problems, we try to minimize the recirculation of fluid as much possible, which ensures proper ventilation in the space.
 The velocity plot comparison shows that recirculation is reduced in Configuration 2 compared to Configuration 1.
 The temperature plot illustrated the significance of this reduced recirculation.

 From the temperature plot, it can be seen that the domain in Configuration 2 has a lower temperature value than the corresponding points in Configuration 1.
 It was also calculated that the average temperature at the center section of Configuration 1 is 303.9K, whereas the second case has a lower average temperature at 301.8K.